 Below are the breakout sessions, which we call “sectionals,” for our 2020 Annual Conference.
-These sessions are presented eight at a time by a variety of presenters on a variety of topics.
+These sessions are offered by a variety of presenters on a variety of topics.

-Sectional 1 – Paul Manz at 100: A life dedicated to leading God’s people in song!
+Paul Manz at 100: A Life Dedicated to Leading God’s People in Song

 Scott M. Hyslop